Joe1204/TRC/README.md

 6. Now let the program run.

-7.It will automatically terminate when it reaches the target destination or the maximum hop count.
+7. It will automatically terminate when it reaches the target destination or the maximum hop count.

 Note:There may be some "unpingable routers" in between.
 The program will just print three '*' for those routers.